 - Different forms of sexual abuse including but not limited to sexual harassment, pornography, penetrative & non-penetrative assault are defined in the Act.

-- Adequate provisions are made to avoid re-victimization of the Child at the hands of judicial system.
+- Adequate provisions are made to avoid re-victimization of the Child at the hands of the judicial system.
 The Act assigns a policeman in the role of child protector during the investigation process.

-- The Act stipulates that such steps must be taken which makes the investigation process as child-friendly as possible and the case is disposed off within one year from the date of reporting of the offence.
+- The Act stipulates that such steps must be taken which makes the investigation process as child-friendly as possible and the case is disposed of within one year from the date of reporting of the offence.

 - Under section 45 of the Act, the power to make rules lies with the central government.

-- To monitor the implementation of the Act, National Commission for the Protection of Child Rights (NCPCR) and State Commissions for the Protection of Child Rights (SCPCRs) have been made the designated authority.
+- To monitor the implementation of the Act, the National Commission for the Protection of Child Rights (NCPCR) and State Commissions for the Protection of Child Rights (SCPCRs) have been made the designated authority.
 Both being statutory bodies.

-- Section 42 A of the Act provides that in case of inconsistency with provisions of any other law, POCSO Act shall override such provisions.
+- Section 42 A of the Act provides that in case of inconsistency with provisions of any other law, the POCSO Act shall override such provisions.